 The girl is easily fooled.
-Is the girl easily fooled?
+Very frequent sthe girl easily fooled?

-Very frequent

 The other dolly that was in here is where.
 Where's the other dolly that was in here?

-Rules out "front first aux" hypothesis, though not yes/no question: Child-directed speech

-The girl who can solve the labyrinth is easily fooled.
-Is the girl who can solve the labyrinth easily fooled? \ Can the girl who solve the labyrinth is eaily fooled?
+Rules out "front first aux" hypothesis, though not yes/no question: Child-directed speech Very infrequent The girl who can solve the labyrinth is easily fooled.
+Is the girl who can solve the labyrinth easily fooled?
+Can the girl who solve the labyrinth is eaily fooled?
+Case 4: Auxiliary Fronting P&S rebuttal:

-Very infrequent

-Pullum & Scholz (2002): Case Studies

-Case 4: Auxiliary Fronting

-P&S rebuttal:

 Main point (similar to previous ones): How much data is enough?
-(Also, which data are informative?)
 And is it really the case that children are only trying to rule out one other hypothesis ("front the first auxiliary")?
 If so, why would they only be considering that one as viable, and not considering others as well?
 The girl who can solve the labyrinth is easily fooled.
-Is the girl who can solve the labyrinth easily fooled? \ Can the girl who solve the labyrinth is eaily fooled?
-Very infrequent Pullum & Scholz (2002): Summary Linguists should be careful about what knowledge they think children are acquiring.
-It's not that there is no evidence for the child to learn from in most cases.
+Is the girl who can solve the labyrinth easily fooled?
+Can the girl who solve the labyrinth is eaily fooled?
+Pullum & Scholz (2002): Summary Linguists should be careful about what knowledge they think children are acquiring.
+It's not that there is no evidence for the child to learn from.
 It's just that it's rare.
 But since linguists haven't determined how much is enough, then even rare data should be taken seriously.
-Stay tuned for next class's discussion for some linguists' take on a quantitative boundary...
+Stay tuned for next class's discussion for linguists' take on a quantitative boundary...
 Additional Note: Larger Point about PoS (from Crain & Pietroski (2002)) "...it's not enough to mention ways in which children could learn some things without Universal Grammar.
 To rebut poverty-of-the-stimulus arguments, one has to show how children could learn [everything] adults actually know; and as close investigation reveals, adults know a lot more than casual inspection suggests.
 That is the nativist's main point."
-Example of linguistic knowledge that's hard: restrictions on meaning interpretation (see Crain & Pietroski (2002) for details)
+Example of linguistic knowledge that's hard: restrictions on meaning (see Crain & Pietroski (2002) for details)